 Ecommerce website – guidance for setting up your online shop

-With the high street facing continuing challenges as the Coronavirus pandemic rolls on, online shopping continues to grow.
+With the high street facing continuing challenges in the current trading environment, online shopping continues to grow.
 So, if you don’t have the option for customers to look at and buy your products online, you’re missing a trick.
 Chances are you will need an Ecommerce website.

 Creating an eCommerce site from scratch isn’t as difficult as you might think.